goodpaulo/goodpaulo/README.md

 ###

-<p align="left">My name is Paulo Lastra and I'm a Data Science and Machine Learning Developer from Miami, FL.</p>
+<p align="left">My name is Paulo Lastra and I'm a Data Science and Machine Learning Developer from Miami, FL.
+I'm skilled in Python, ML models, and building end-to-end data solutions.
+Passionate about leveraging ML for impactful business outcomes (seeking ML-focused roles)</p>

 ###